The Goop-ification of wellness is on the way out (you can thank Gen Z)

 TINA.org has compiled a sampling of more than 140 examples of doTerra distributors claiming the company’s essential oils can treat or alleviate the symptoms of a number of health conditions, including ADHD, autism, cancer, diabetes, endometriosis, epilepsy and PTSD, just to name a few.

-The fact that it’s distributors who are making these Only drugs can be marketed as having the ability to diagnose, cure, treat, prevent or mitigate a disease, and the only way for a product to gain legit drug status is by getting FDA approval, which means any product that doesn’t get FDA approval can’t say it has the ability to diagnose, cure, treat, prevent or mitigate a disease., as opposed to, say, doTerra executives, is a tiny detail.
+The fact that it’s distributors who are making these Only FDA-approved drugs can be marketed as having the ability to diagnose, cure, treat, prevent or mitigate a disease., as opposed to, say, doTerra executives, is a tiny detail.
 In the MLM world, distributor claims are company claims.
 Moreover, as the FDA warned doTerra in 2014, the company has a responsibility to ensure that its products are marketed legally (i.e., not with unsubstantiated health claims):

 [T]here are drug claims being made by your consultants for a wide range of your doTerra Essential Oil products … It is your responsibility to ensure that all of your products are in compliance with all requirements of the [Federal Food, Drug and Cosmetic] Act and federal regulations.